 v.
 One external adviser (academic/business/professional) for validation arrangements.
 (In franchise arrangements the University programme will already have been approved, therefore, the programme content will not require further approval.
 An external adviser will not normally be required).

 No one involved in the design and delivery of an educational partnership may be a member of the Panel.
-Agreed criteria regarding the appointment of student reviewers and external advisers should also be applied.
-Panel members will receive a copy of the Guidelines for Validation and Periodic Review Panels and other relevant information.
+Other agreed criteria regarding the appointment of student reviewers and external reviewers should also be applied.
+Panel members will receive a copy of the Guidelines for Validation and Review Panels and other relevant information.

 (c) Programme Evaluation/Validation Meeting